mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 proceed execution there), but later programmers decided to get rid of it, because it made the code less readable and maintainable.
 Many leaps from one line of code to another aren't very helpful for understanding the logics of that code.

 Java doesn't have this operator, but it has something similar called "labels".
-We will not study them in this course, as they are not used in modern programming at all, and their usage is harmful for common programming principles.
+These won't be studied in this course, as they are not used in modern programming at all, and their usage is harmful for common programming principles.
 You should avoid using labels when writing code and creating your architecture.
-If you desperately want to know about them more, do some research on your own.
+If you desperately want to know more about them, do some research on your own.